Friday, December 26, 2014

 At the north end of the island is the Enrique Lima Marina, home of the Isla Mujeres Yacht Club, and commonly know as the El Muelle de la Gasolinera: Gas Dock.
 This marina is central to hotels, restaurants, bars and the Super X-Press grocery store.
 Located at the head of the docks is the Ballyhoo Restaurant, serving good food every day of the week.

-Nice anchorage at entrance to inlet
+Nice anchorage at the entrance to the inlet

-As you travel south on the waterways past the passenger ferries, and the car ferry docks, you will see a number of reasonably protected spots to drop the hook, and anchor for a few days.
-If anchoring is not your style, keep traveling deeper into the inlet and you'll discover more marinas, bars, restaurants and several small hotels.
+As you travel south on the waterways past the passenger ferries and the car ferry docks, you will see several reasonably protected spots to drop the hook and anchor for a few days.

 El Milagro Marina

-The El Milagro Marina has good docks, a small pool, community kitchen and several hotel rooms right next door to the fishing co-operative, where fresh lobster can be purchased in season.
+The El Milagro Marina has good docks, a small pool, a community kitchen and several hotel rooms right next door to the fishing co-operative, where fresh lobster can be purchased in season.

 It is also close to three fun bars: the Bahai Tortuga, the Soggy Peso Bar & Grill, and Barlito's.

-Barlito's at Marina Paraiso Marina
+Marina Paraiso

-Right next door to El Milagro, is the Marina Paraiso Hotel, featuring great food at Barlito's Restaurant.
+Right next door to El Milagro is the Marina Paraiso Hotel, featuring great food at Barlito's Restaurant.

-Marina Paraiso also has a sports bar, two very large swimming pools, a dive shop and a twenty room hotel for those nights when you really want a comfortable bed and a good hot shower.
+Marina Paraiso also has a sports bar, two large swimming pools, a dive shop and a twenty-room hotel for those nights when you really want a comfortable bed and a good hot shower.
+Do I have your attention now?
+Good!

 New name for Villa Vera

-Then deep inside the inlet – wow, a really big marina Puerto Isla, comes into view.
+Then deep inside the inlet – wow, a really big marina, Puerto Isla, comes into view.
 This is the recently renamed Villa Vera Marina that was managed by Raintree Hotels.

 Big yachts at Puerto Isla Mujeres